 - Export via CSV

 - Update or statuses

-All in bulk but if you want to print invoices, you will need to install an additional app and although Shopify have a free one, the paid ones by third party developers offer a lot more functionality.
+All in bulk but if you want to print invoices, you will need to install an additional app and although Shopify has a free one, the paid ones by third-party developers offer a lot more functionality.

 • 24/7 Support